juniorsundarCasual/TGT/vault/volume-2.chapter-081.md

 "I'm a little bored, Josie," Jean said with a sigh.
 "I've been sitting in the carriage the entire day.
 Although it can dissipate the shocks, I still feel quite sore."

-"This servant will massage the Young miss at once," Josie suggested.
+"This servant will massage the Young Miss at once," Josie suggested.

 "No. Instead, I want to go out for a stroll.
 Check out the market!"
 Jean declared with some excitement, although it was not evident on her expressionless face.

-"But Young miss, Lord said that it would be best if we stayed put..."
+"But Young Miss, Lord said that it would be best if we stayed put..."

 "Come on, Josie!
 With you around, what's the worst that could happen?
 I mean, unless we cross someone at the Core Formation realm or above, you should be able to take them down.
 Besides, with the guards maintaining vigilance on those entering and exiting the town, I don't think we will have any problems," Jean replied to persuade Josie.

-"Young miss, we should not test fate by making such claims," Josie said with a bitter smile.
+"Young Miss, we should not test fate by making such claims," Josie said with a bitter smile.

 "Whatever, Josie I'm going!"
 Jean declared while sauntering out of her room.

-"Young miss...
+"Young Miss...
 Please don't rush..."
 Josie uttered with a sigh of defeat.

 ____

 "Tsk...
 These herbs are all in their last legs..."
 Jean commented as she left the last stall in the row.

-"That is expected, Young miss.
+"That is expected, Young Miss.
 The stalls mostly sell goods that are prone to perishing during transit through the forest, damaged during transportation, or exceeding caravan capacity.
 That is why they are at a lower price point since the merchants want to recoup their losses, and optimally break even," Josie explained.

 "That makes sense..."